-Since its construction in 1951 the Towing Tank at Newcastle has been in almost continuous use.
+Since its construction in 1951 the Towing Tank at Newcastle has been in continuous use.
 It has been regularly updated to keep abreast of modern trends.
 This includes the fitting of wave making and electronic recording equipment.

 The wavemakers can be used to generate regular waves of up to 0.12 m in height and wave periods in the range of 0.5 to 2 seconds.
 They are also capable of generating long crested random seas using a variety of wave spectra.